Dow, S&P close at record highs as Wall Street rallies

-NEW YORK U.S. stocks were little changed on Wednesday as financials dropped after JPMorgan and Bank of America warned of revenue weakness, offsetting gains in defensive plays.

-NEW YORK Stocks climbed 1 percent on Wednesday, with both the Dow and S&P 500 ending at historic highs as cyclical shares led the way higher for a second straight day.
+NEW YORK U.S. stocks climbed 1 percent on Wednesday, with both the Dow and S&P 500 ending at historic highs as cyclical shares led the way higher for a second straight day.

 The S&P 500 finally joined the new all-time intraday high club, surging past a record set on October 11, 2007.
 The index has struggled to breach the level of 1,576.09 for the past several weeks, but broke above it on Wednesday to rise as high as 1,589.07.
 The Dow also hit another intraday milestone, rising as high as 14,826.66.